tsubasaxZZZ/azure-content/articles/azure-stack/azure-stack-key-features.md

 ## Personas

-There are two varieties of users for Microsoft Azure Stack, the service administrator and the tenant (customer).
+There's two varieties of users for Microsoft Azure Stack, the service administrator and the tenant (customer).

 | ![](media/azure-stack-key-features/image1.png) | A **service administrator** can configure and manage resource providers, tenant offers, plans, services, quotas, and pricing.                                                                                           |
 |---|---|